marigold-dev/training-dapp-3/README.md

 Previously, you learned how to do inter-contract calls, use view and do unit testing.
 In this third session, you will enhance your skills on :
 - using tickets
-- don't mess up with tickets
+- don't mess up with `DUP` errors while manipulating tickets

 On the second version of the poke game, you were able poke any contract without constraint.
 We will introduce now a right to poke via tickets.
 Ticket are a kind of object that cannot be copied and can hold some trustable information.